 Be aware that once you determine to be faithful in this area, you can expect opposition.
 The devil knows the power of God’s Word and you can expect to be in a spiritual warfare.
 There will be days when you just don’t feel like working on the memorizing because you’re tired, or you may be so busy that you feel you can’t fit it in that day.
 Don’t give in – recognize where that’s coming from and fight it.

-Why not set some goals today for teaching your kids God’s Word?
+Why not set some goals today for helping your kids God’s memorize Word?

 Thy word have I hid in my heart, that I might not sin against Thee.
 Psalm 119:11